swarnabhK/DSCI601_Code/README.md

 ## src folder contains the notebook file

 1) StanceAnalysisTwitter_final.html:
-Html file containing the comments and code from the above notebook.
+Html file containing the comments and code from the notebook.

 2) Twitter_StanceAnalysis.ipynb:
 Notebook containing preliminary stance analysis of tweets.